 - Unstoppable – once locked on a course of action, unable to allow anything to get in the way.

-- Enormous expectations – set high personal and organizational objectives, and will not back down.
+- Enormous expectations – sets high personal and organizational objectives, and will not back down.

-- Inspirational – Able to craft a future vision that is so compelling, you just have to go there.
-Able to redirect your concerns back into their vision, and create a “force field.”
+- Inspirational – able to craft a future vision that is so compelling, you just have to go there.
+Also able to redirect your concerns back into their vision, and create a “force field.”

 - Decisive – roots all ambiguity out of the organization, comes at problems directly and unflinchingly.